Remote PC Integration

 NDG performs all testing on servers with Internal Direct Attached Storage (i.e. RAID arrays and RAID controllers directly attached to each ESXi host server).
 This is the configuration that most academic institutions are likely to find affordable and adopt.

-A Storage Area Network (SAN) is a dedicated network that provides access to consolidated, block level data storage, that can be used for disk storage in a VMware vSphere environment.
+A Storage Area Network (SAN) is a dedicated network that provides access to consolidated, block level data storage, which can be used for disk storage in a VMware vSphere environment.

 Currently NDG does not provide benchmarks, guidance or troubleshooting for SAN configurations.
 Our documentation may show an optional SAN in the environment, however this is not a recommendation or requirement to deploy a SAN.